gauranga08/Melanoma-Skin-Cancer-Detection/README.md

   - Accuracy is the primary metric used for training and validation.

 ## Dataset Structure
-The dataset is organized into the following structure:
-- **train/**: Contains training images categorized into different skin lesion types.
-- **test/**: Contains test images categorized into different skin lesion types.

-Each folder represents a different type of lesion, with the images inside labeled according to their category.

-## Commit History
-Here’s a summary of the recent changes in the dataset:
+Here’s a summary of the the dataset:
 - **Added test and train files** for the following categories:
   - Actinic keratosis
   - Basal cell carcinoma